MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 ## Complete data source-specific configuration steps

 SAP HANA and SAP BW have additional data-source specific configuration requirements and prerequisites that you need to meet before you can establish an SSO connection through the gateway to these data sources.
 For more information, see [SAP HANA configuration](service-gateway-sso-kerberos-sap-hana.md) and [the SAP BW - CommonCryptoLib (sapcrypto.dll) configuration page](service-gateway-sso-kerberos-sap-bw-commoncryptolib.md).
 Although it's possible to [configure SAP BW for use with the gx64krb5 SNC library](service-gateway-sso-kerberos-sap-bw-gx64krb.md), this library isn't recommended because it's no longer supported by SAP.
-Use CommonCryptoLib _or_ gx64krb5 as your SNC library.
-Don't complete configuration steps for both libraries.
+Instead, use CommonCryptoLib or gx64krb5 as your SNC library.
+Don't complete the configuration steps for both libraries.

 > [!NOTE]
 > Although other SNC libraries might also work for BW SSO, they aren't officially supported by Microsoft.